SethHorsley/ruby-clsx/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/clsx.
-This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [code of conduct](https://github.com/[USERNAME]/clsx/blob/main/CODE_OF_CONDUCT.md).
+Bug reports and pull requests are welcome.
+Just fork this repo make the changes you want and submit a pull request back to this repo :)

 ## License